maxio-com/stoplight-platform-developer-docs/docs/basics/Sync.md

 # Sync

 After creating and managing subscriptions, you might need a way for your application to know about the state of a customers subscription.
-This can be done either directly through the API or by Chargify notifying your application using the handy [webhooks](https://chargify.zendesk.com/hc/en-us/articles/4407912597403) feature.
+This can be done either directly through the API or by Advanced Billing notifying your application using the handy [webhooks](https://maxio-chargify.zendesk.com/hc/en-us/articles/5405568068365-Webhooks-Introduction) feature.

 ----------